unaverage takes from an average Joe

 Digital Adaptations: A Double-Edged Sword

-These traits, while seemingly advantageous for navigating the digital landscape, may be detrimental to long-term societal well-being.
-They can hinder our ability to learn, engage in meaningful relationships, and participate effectively in a democratic society.
+These convergent behaviors, while seemingly advantageous for navigating the digital landscape, may hinder our ability to learn, engage in meaningful relationships, and participate effectively in a democratic society.

 A Cautionary Tale: The Idiocracy Effect